dzklip/RubberDucky/README.md

 The Distinguished leader in Rubber Duckie is named "Queen Duck".
 Obviously she is followed by a small flotilla of Ducklings.
 Because sometimes the Queen is deposed and because her successor always takes the same name, a specific Queen Duck is always referred to by her number: "Queen Duck 8", "Queen Duck 9", etc.

 # SUDDEN LURCH SIDEWAYS INTO DERIVATION FROM PRODUCT REQUIREMENTS

+## Terminology: just so we don't confused
+* The Customer owns Clients which make Requests which are represented as Messages (bytes) and Servers which process those Requests and perhaps deliver Responses.
+* The Implementor owns Nodes which communicate with each other using RPCs.
+An RPC always requires a response.
+* Nodes accept Requests and eventually deliver them to Servers, after communicating with each other using RPCs.

 ## The Programer's Axiom of Choice
 * given multiple equally good ways to solve a problem, just pick one and get on with it.